No results found

 Home / Education / Articles / How much student debt do Americans owe?

 Forty-three million Americans — or about one in six adults — owe some form of federal student loans.
-The most recent data from the Survey of Consumer Finance shows.
-As of 2019, the median household in the US owed $25,180[1] in loans.
+The most recent data from the Survey of Consumer Finance shows that as of 2019, the median US household owed $25,180[1] in loans.

 President Joe Biden announced a one-time student loan cancelation plan in fall 2022 that would forgive $10,000 in student debt for many Americans with government-held loans.
 The amount of relief doubles to $20,000 for those with Pell grants who qualify.[2]
 So far, 26 million borrowers have applied for relief or have been approved for student loan forgiveness.
 But the student loan relief plan is on hold while the Supreme Court reviews legal challenges.